Joint Network for wild Fungi (JoNeF): A European Network for Fungal Conservation

 - Publication of the JoNeF Survey Report, summarizing survey results.

-- Submission of a guidance document with recommendations for integrating fungi into environmental policies, currently awaiting approval.
+- Submission of JoNeF Guidance with recommendations for integrating fungi into environmental policies, currently awaiting approval.

 Key Findings: